-4.5 The HSE's Guidance on the Manual Handling Operations Regulations 1992 (as amended) links stress to musculoskeletal disorders associated with manual handling operations (as well as identifying stress as a hazard in its own right).
+4.5 The HSE's Guidance on the Manual Handling Operations Regulations links stress to musculoskeletal disorders associated with manual handling operations (as well as identifying stress as a hazard in its own right).

 This Guidance explains that stress-related changes in the body, such as increased muscle tension, can make people more susceptible to musculoskeletal problems.